‘Riverdale’ Star Vanessa Morgan Flaunts Incredible Cleavage In Plunging Swimsuit On ‘InLove’ Cover

 Riverdale fans seem to be in love with Vanessa Morgan’s InLove cover shoot.

 The Toni Topaz actress posted photos from the publication’s autumn issue on her Instagram.
 In the photos, the stunner posed on the beach holding a small surfboard.
 Vanessa wore a multi-colored crocheted swimsuit with a plunging neckline.
-The Riverdale star incredible cleavage and long, lean legs were on full display.
+The Riverdale star’s incredible cleavage and long, lean legs were on full display.
 The stunner was also wrapped in a knitted red sweater, giving the beachy look some autumnal vibes.
 She opted for a teal eyeliner and a nude lip, subtly enhancing her gorgeous features.
 She wore her long, curly hair down.

 Fans flocked to the comments section to compliment the 27-year-old.